 At the Ontario Para Network we understand that funding can be a challenge and a major barrier for athletes with a disability.
-Not only can specialized sport equipment be expensive, but so can the cost of equipment maintenance, tools, registration fees, as well as transportation & travel, competitions, clinics, etc. Costs can be especially prohibitive due to the very nature of parasport and the fewer number of programs, clubs, and athletes compared to able-bodied sport.
+Not only can specialized sport equipment be expensive, but so can the cost of equipment maintenance, tools, registration fees, as well as transportation & travel to attend practices, training camps, competitions, clinics, etc. Costs can be especially prohibitive due to the very nature of parasport and the fewer number of programs, clubs, and athletes compared to able-bodied sport.

 Luckily, there are a number of funding sources and opportunities available for athletes, coaches, and clubs/programs to access in order to help reduce some of these financial barriers.

 Our mission is to serve people with physical disabilities through sport and fitness with meaningful grants.
 Over the last 27 years, we have given over 30,000 grants to individuals with permanent physical disabilities worldwide.
 Challenged Athletes Foundation’s flagship grant program aims to remove the barriers that exist between adaptive athletes and their pursuit of sport and fitness.